 We’re really, really hoping you’re not breaking up with the love of your life.
 We’re rooting for your love story to be continuous and cozy and everything you want.
-However, love is messy, complex and sometimes, the relationship needs to end, even if love is still there.
+However, love is messy and complex and sometimes, the relationship needs to end.

 Breakups of any kind are tough.
-Breaking up with the love of your life is possibly the most painful thing you’ll ever have to do.
-It’s probably been a long-term relationship and maybe you’ve even created a life and a routine together.
+Breaking up with your soulmate is possibly the most painful thing you’ll ever have to do.
+If it was a long-term relationship, you’d have created a life and a routine together.
 It’s going to be really, really hard to let go of all of this – people so often compare it to losing a limb.

 We’re here to help.
 We’re not promising you’re going to snap back to your regular emotional state because healing takes time.
 But we’ve rounded up some things to think about when breaking up with the love of your life.

 Breaking Up With The Love Of Your Life: Consider These 11 Things